Click below to register for the Barnet Clinic or the Virtual Clinic

 The Virtual Clinic

-1) Registration – this includes picking an appointment time and paying the screening fee.
+1) Online Registration – this includes picking an appointment time and paying the screening fee.
 Participants must register no later than one week prior to the selected appointment date.

 2) Receiving the Screening Pack – participants receive a screening pack in the post with everything they need for the appointment.
 This includes forms and a saliva collection kit.